Thrips: Morphology

 Thrips are small hemimetabolic insects with a distinctive cigar-shaped body plan.
 They are elongated with transversely constricted bodies.
 They range in size from 0.5 to 14 mm in length for the larger predatory thrips, but most thrips are about 1 mm in length.
 Flight-capable thrips have two similar, strap-like pairs of wings with a fringe of bristles.
 The wings are folded back over the body at rest.
 Their legs usually end in two tarsal segments with a bladder-like structure known as an "arolium" at the pretarsus.
 This structure can be everted by means of hemolymph pressure, enabling the insect to walk on vertical surfaces.
 They have compound eyes consisting of a small number of ommatidia and three ocelli or simple eyes on the head.

 Thrips have asymmetrical mouthparts unique to the group.
 Unlike the Hemiptera (true bugs), the right mandible of thrips is reduced and vestigial – and in some species completely absent.

 The left mandible is used briefly to cut into the food plant; saliva is injected and the maxillary stylets, which form a tube, are then inserted and the semi-digested food pumped from ruptured cells.
 This process leaves cells destroyed or collapsed, and a distinctive silvery or bronze scarring on the surfaces of the stems or leaves where the thrips have fed.
+The mouthparts of thrips have been described as "rasping-sucking", "punching and sucking", or, simply just a specific type of "piercing-sucking" mouthparts.

 Thysanoptera is divided into two suborders, Terebrantia and Tubulifera; these can be distinguished by morphological, behavioral, and developmental characteristics.
 Tubulifera consists of a single family, Phlaeothripidae; members can be identified by their characteristic tube-shaped apical abdominal segment, egg-laying atop the surface of leaves, and three "pupal" stages.
 In the Phlaeothripidae, the males are often larger than females and a range of sizes may be found within a population.
 The largest recorded phlaeothripid species is about 14 mm long.
 Females of the eight families of the Terebrantia all possess the eponymous saw-like (see terebra) ovipositor on the anteapical abdominal segment, lay eggs singly within plant tissue, and have two "pupal" stages.
 In most Terebrantia, the males are smaller than females.
 The family Uzelothripidae has a single species and it is unique in having a whip-like terminal antennal segment.

 Evolution

-The earliest fossils of thrips date back to the Permian (Permothrips longipennis).
+The earliest fossils of thrips date back to the Permian Permothrips longipennis, although it is probably not a member of this group.
 By the Early Cretaceous, true thrips became much more abundant.
 The extant family Merothripidae most resembles these ancestral Thysanoptera, and is probably basal to the order.
 There are currently over six thousand species of thrips recognized, grouped into 777 extant and sixty fossil genera.
+Some thrips were pollinators of the Ginkgoales as early as 110-105 Mya, in the Cretaceous.
+Cenomanithrips primus, Didymothrips abdominalis and Parallelothrips separatus are known from Myanmar amber of Cenomanian age.